JonathanWilbur/mueller-report/volume1.md

 (D.D.C.
 Feb.
 12, 2018), Doc.
 10. The investigation did not establish that Pinedo was aware of the identity of the IRA members who purchased bank account numbers from him.
-Pinedo's sales of account numbers enabled the IRA members to anonymously access a financial network through which they transacted with U .S. persons and companies.
+Pinedo's sales of account numbers enabled the IRA members to anonymously access a financial network through which they transacted with U.S. persons and companies.
 See Gov't Sent.
 Mem. at 3, United States
 v.
 Richard Pinedo, No. 1:18-cr-24 (D.D.C.
 Sept.
 26, 2018), Doc.
 24. On October 10, 2018, Pinedo
 was sentenced to six months of imprisonment, to be followed by six months of home confinement, and was ordered to complete 100 hours of community service.